 Developing a Comprehensive Diversity Plan

 In 2009 the College decided that a campus climate survey to assess diversity and inclusion was necessary.
 The survey results and subsequent recommendations made by the Campus Climate Task Force helped the College take significant steps forward.
 Some of these steps included hiring an ombudsperson, creating the Staff Council, comprehensively revising the staff handbook, and creating the Council on Diversity and Inclusion (CDI).
 The CDI is composed of faculty, staff, and students and is responsible for reviewing, revising, and implementing the Grinnell College Diversity Plan.
-See the list of members.
+See the list of members (as of 2017).

 In 2015, Lakesia Johnson was appointed chief diversity officer and co-convener of the CDI along with Leslie Turner Bleichner ’07, then assistant dean of students and director of intercultural affairs.
 Under their leadership, the CDI initiated a new campus climate assessment process, including an updated survey.